Do you know who the patron saint of Scotland is? Have you heard about St Andrews Day and do you know the origin behind

-A piece of St Andrew’s should blade is set to be stored in St Mary’s Cathedral in Edinburgh.
+A piece of St Andrew’s shoulder blade is said to be stored in St Mary’s Cathedral in Edinburgh.

 The Pictish king Oengus I would build a monastery at in this town, which had become a popular pilgrimage site until the 16th Century.

 As with all legends of heroes and saints, there is always more than one side of the story, or rather in this case a completely different origin to this story.

 This second story persists that it was a bishop who brought over the relics of St Andrew much later in the year 733.
 This bishop then house his remains in the chapel at this location.